leouieda/website/blog/python-hawaii-2017.md

 end of the workshop.

-The notebooks that I created during class and some notes for myself are in the Github repository (in the `notebooks` and `notes` folders, respectively).
+The notebooks that I created during class and some notes for myself are in the GitHub repository (in the `notebooks` and `notes` folders, respectively).

-# Who attended
+## Who attended

 I asked all participants to sign up through a Google Form that asked a few questions regarding their operating system, background in programming, and position at the university.
 The file
 [`demographics.csv`](https://github.com/leouieda/python-hawaii-2017/blob/master/demographics.csv)
-in the Github repository has the anonymous information from this form.
+in the GitHub repository has the anonymous information from this form.
 I wrote some code to analyze the data and generate the figures below using [pandas](http://pandas.pydata.org/) and [matplotlib](http://matplotlib.org/).
 You can find in the [`demographics-analysis.ipynb`](http://nbviewer.jupyter.org/github/leouieda/python-hawaii-2017/blob/master/demographics-analysis.ipynb)
-Jupyter notebook (also in the Github repo).
+Jupyter notebook (also in the GitHub repo).

 First, lets look at how many people signed up and then actually attended each day.